logo IPPC

 Danger

 Tomato brown rugose fruit virus (ToBRFV) affects field and greenhouse grown tomato and capsicum crops.
 Tomato plants infected with the virus are typically substantially less productive and produce poor-quality unmarketable fruit.
-This detection is the first time that ToBRFV has been detected in Australia.

 Contact for info